 A great E dessert makes my THM life complete!

 - We love the Apple Crumble from the first Cookbook (p.
 338), but I’m allergic to apples so we sub blueberries.
 It’s amazing with a squirt of FF Rediwhip on top!

 - The Just Peachy Muffins from the first cookbook (p.
 286) are delicious, especially when you use my Crave-Worthy Crumble Topping (recipe coming soon).

 - Sprouted Cinnamon Rolls can make a nice treat, but they’re a bit more work than I usually do.

 - Whenever I have overripe bananas, you’ll find me making these delicious Banana Bread Bites.
 These little gems are amazing fresh from the oven, and you don’t even need a sweetener!
-Be sure to use rolled or old-fashioned oats, and to keep it an E, don’t add in any of the extras that she mentions.
+Be sure to use rolled or old-fashioned oats and 85% dark chocolate, and to keep it an E, don’t add in any of the extras that she mentions.
 Stick to just 2-3 cookies (1/4 of the batch) to be within E guidelines.

 For even more easy and filling E meals, check out my FREE one week, THM-friendly menu plan (you can sign up in the side bar, and be sure to check your promotional or spam folder ;).
 The menu is designed to keep you full and give you a great variety of E and S meals!

 I hope this helps with your Energizing part of your THM journey!
 Was this list helpful?